eturley/erin-fast-radius-challenge/README.md

 I tried to limit the amount of state that each component tracks and split out changes into different components where I saw possible.

 I also made use of hooks and functional components in keeping with the latest React standards.

+I added in some basic unit tests to test some of the app functionality.
+To run these tests, run `yarn test`:
+- the Prev and Next pagination buttons are inactive when on the first or last page, respectively
+- Clicking the Save button triggers the save function and API call